Dalal-mha/pdsnd_github/README.md

 BikeShare

 ### Description
-This give us some statsitic for three cities in US
+This give us some statistic for three cities in US: New york,washington,chicago

 ### Files used
 chicago,new york,washington csv files